 • Very few authors who debut with major publishers make enough money to earn a living—and modern advances don’t help.

 Publishing in Print or Digital – or Both?

 “How much money is being spent on print overall and how much on Amazon’s digital storefront?
 Before we got to money, we looked at actual unit sales, which came out to be 61% digital and 39% print.
 That’s a total different picture, comparing versions at a retailer that sells both: ebooks and print books.”

 These, so far, nine extensive reports – chock-full with charts, explanations and publishing tips – are a valuable resource for every author.
 Here is the latest from October 2014: Author Earnings.

 Another question: Why should you have a print book and not the digital version only?
 In a former blog post we gave you all the reasons to offer both: e-book and print.
 Check these reasons if they are valid for you too.

-If you would like to get help in all things publishing, have your book heavily promoted and learn how to navigate social media sites: We offer all this and more for only a “token” of $1 / day for 3 months.
-Learn more about this individual book marketing help: http://www.111Publishing.com/seminar
+If you would like to get more support in all things publishing, have your book intensively promoted and learn how to navigate social media sites – or to learn how you can make yourself a name as an author through content writing: We offer all this and more for only $179 for three months – or less than $2 per day!
+Learn more about this customized Online Seminar / Consulting for writers: http://www.111Publishing.com/Seminars

-Please feel free to check out all previous posts of this blog (there are 750 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 1,100 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
 Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
-There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Chime.in, Facebook, Tumblr and StumpleUpon.
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.

 http://bit.ly/VmtVAS 111Publishing @ Google+